kajzerkasia/project-manager/README.md

 ###  Project Manager

+This is a mini project that I created while learning TypeScript and React.
+Here you can keep a list of all the courses that you learn the given technology from.

+This is a way to keep information of all the courses that you take part in or you will.

+There is a list of technologies on the main page.
+You can add new technologies.
+By clicking on a given technology, you can see a list of courses that you take as part of learning this technology.

 - Data is downloaded and saved at JSON server

 For more info about using JSON Server, visit website: